gavinworkman/SecondBrain/Draft 1.md

 - Insights from Hagel’s study on Canadian football.

 _Other sports were also required to study, as common movement techniques vary across sports.
-In football and soccer, there is a lot more unilateral_
+In football and soccer, there is a lot more unidirectional movement, whether it's running upfield for a lead pass or running a streak_

 - Compare types and severity of injuries across different field types.